aarora79/amazon-bedrock-agentcore-samples/03-integrations/observability/simple-dual-observability/README.md

 **⚠️ If you skip this step, you WILL NOT see any traces in CloudWatch!**

 Once tracing is enabled, you can:
-- View full distributed traces in CloudWatch X-Ray
+- View CloudWatch Logs for the Agent
 - See all spans (LLM calls, tool invocations, agent reasoning)
 - Correlate logs with traces using trace IDs
-- Export the same traces to Braintrust (if configured)

 ## Running the tutorial